Scott Pinsker: Career

-Literary

-In June 2014, Pinsker published his debut novel, The Second Coming: A Love Story.
+In June 2014, Pinsker published the novel, The Second Coming: A Love Story.
 He explained in a June 16 interview with Rob McConnell of the 'X' Zone Radio Network that he'd been working on the story for 15 years.
-Described as a "theological thriller," Pinsker claims it's the first book ever written about the apocalyptic "End Days" battle between God and Satan, as foretold in Christian eschatology a la the Left Behind stories, but from a marketing perspective.
+Described as a "theological thriller," Pinsker claims it's the first book ever written about the apocalyptic "End Days" battle between God and Satan from a marketing perspective.
 His hypothesis is that a theologian can explain the beliefs of Jesus, but it takes a marketer to explain the actions of Satan.

-Social media

-Pinsker has an active presence on Twitter, where he has over 30,000 followers.
-The New York Daily News has republished his tweets and he has been ranked as one of the "Top 100 Branding Experts to follow on Twitter" by EC Marketing.